dizonivan11/website-builder/README.md

 ***
 **Current TODO:**
 <ol>
-<li>Capability of moving the widgets to either top or bottom of selected element, not always inserting at top</li>
-</ol>

-**TODO List:**
-<ol>
 <li>Add site creator that duplicates necessary files for file like [ core.php, request-current-eid.php, row-creator.php, col-creator.php, widget-loader.php ].
 (For study first)</li>
 <li>Revise request-current-eid.php, dont rely on one DB to get ID.
 Give sites their own meta data db to read to support multiple request across sites.</li>
 <li>Revise meta value column to hold string data</li>
+</ol>

+**TODO List:**
+<ol>
 <li>Fix bug when the selected text becomes 'undefined' after using Add Link Dialog</li>
 <li>Revise how CSS is injected to the element.
 Avoid Inline CSS and make all the CSS append to some file that links to the web page (ex.
 DUDA's Dev Mode)</li>
 <li>Add Row and Column Properties Window</li>